-In many cases, the parent who stayed at home has been out of the work force for many years, and has not engaged in any financial contributions to the marriage.
-Therefore, this parent may be concerned about their ability to provide financially for themselves, or simply not desire to obtain a job outside of the home.
-In these cases, discuss your circumstances with your divorce attorney to reveal the options available to you.
+In many cases, the parent who stayed at home has been out of the work force for many years and has not engaged in any financial contributions to the marriage.
+Therefore, this parent may be concerned about their ability to provide financially for themselves, or simply does not desire to get a job outside of the home.
+In these cases, discuss your circumstances with your divorce attorney to see what options are available to you.

 When entering a divorce, the ability to financially afford a divorce and the unknown financial status of each partner after the divorce is finalized is one of the major concerns of every couple.
 This concern is especially true for those who are a stay at home parent and have no outside income to support themselves.
-Therefore, if you are a stay at home parent it will be imperative to discuss your need for financial support outside of your marriage and into your single life.
+Therefore, if you are a stay-at-home parent, it will be imperative to discuss your need for financial support outside of your marriage and into your single life.
 This financial support is known as alimony.

 In Florida, alimony is awarded on a case by case basis after consideration of a party’s need and the other party’s ability to meet this need.
-When a spouse has stayed at home with the children and therefore, has been absent from the workforce, it is inevitable to see a deficient between their income and necessary expenses.
+When a spouse has stayed at home with the children and, therefore, has been absent from the workforce, it is inevitable to see a deficient between their income and necessary expenses.
 With such an apparent deficient, the court will likely find there is a present need for alimony.

 For instance, Bridge the Gap alimony is award on a temporary basis to aid in short term identifiable needs of a party.
 This is typically given in cases where the spouse is in need of financial assistance to find new housing, or provide a foundation as to assist in the transition into their new single life.

-In some cases, however, when a parent is out of the work force fore a great deal of time due to the childrearing, even after obtaining a certain degree, they may not be able to financially support themselves without the assistance of their former partner.
+In some cases, however, when a parent is out of the work force for a great deal of time due to the childrearing, even after obtaining a certain degree, they may not be able to financially support themselves without the assistance of their former partner.
 In these cases, durational or permanent alimony may be awarded.